-App lication Date:

-Pern nit Number:

-Lot l Number:

-Subo livision (if applicable):

-Own er (or applicant):

-Add ress of Applicant:

-Phor ne Number of Applicant:

-Stree et Address of Driveway:

-1) The driveway will be inspected by the Driveway Inspector, who will ensure that the driveway is in compliance with Section 7 of the Brookline Subdivision Regulations.

-2) The fee for a driveway permit, as established by the Brookline Selectboard.
-I have submitted this fee.

-3) Any necessary State permits such as Wetlands, Timber Cutting, and Curb Cut permits have already beer obtained.
-Curb cuts need to be shown on the subdivision plans.

-4) On any paved road, the driveway needs to be paved 15 feet from the edge of the road, or from the road to the property line, whichever distance is smaller, to encourage proper drainage and sedimentation & erosion control.
+- 1) The driveway will be inspected by the Driveway Inspector, who will ensure that the driveway is in compliance with Section 7 of the Brookline Subdivision Regulations. - 2) The fee for a driveway permit, as established by the Brookline Selectboard.
+I have submitted this fee. - 3) Any necessary State permits such as Wetlands, Timber Cutting, and Curb Cut permits have already been obtained.
+Curb cuts need to be shown on the subdivision plans. - 4) On any paved road, the driveway needs to be paved 15 feet from the edge of the road, or from the road to the property line, whichever distance is smaller, to encourage proper drainage and sedimentation & erosion control.
 This paving is required unless other specifications are made by the Department of Public Works Director as per Section 1800 of the Zoning Ordinance.

-we read and understand the above and Section 7 and Section 1800 (attached) which pertain to driveways driveway that I propose is in compliance with those regulations.
+I have read and understand the above and Section 7 and Section 1800 (attached) which pertain to driveways.
+The driveway that I propose is in compliance with those regulations.

-Sign ature of Applicant:

-Fee : Paid: (Date)